 Nicholas GleadallAlternate to PI

-Nick’s current research is focussed on genomics and AI in transfusion medicine, in particular the application of high-throughput genotyping or sequencing technologies and the exploitation of large datasets to improve the matching for blood groups between patients and donors.
+Nick’s current research is focused on genomics and AI in transfusion medicine, in particular the application of high-throughput genotyping or sequencing technologies and the exploitation of large datasets to improve the matching for blood groups between patients and donors.
 He is a key member of a team applying machine learning to complete blood count results with the aim to discover signatures of pathogen infection for use in population surveillance.
 Earlier in his career he pioneered new sequencing based tests for infectious disease detection and he developed the bioinformatical infrastructure for the first diagnostic whole exome sequencing platform for rare diseases in the NHS.

 John holds currently a position as a Bioinformatician at the University of Cambridge and has a honorary appointment at NHS Blood and Transplant.
 He provides data analysis support for the Blood transfusion Genomics Consortium and the clinical study HAEM-MATCH.